rbauer420/DataEntryPortal/README.md

     Create and call at least 3 functions, at least one of which must return a value that is used

-    !!!Visualize data in a graph, chart, or other visual representation of data
+    Visualize data in a graph, chart, or other visual representation of data

 [Required system imports:]